Skip to Main Content

 Baker Donelson's Academic Medical Centers (AMCs) and Teaching Hospitals practice brings together an interdisciplinary team of lawyers to help organizations navigate the complexities of health care delivery, educational training, and clinical research.
 Housed within one of the leading health law practices in the country, our AMC practice offers a full range of services including:

 The Medicare program is the largest source of federal funding for resident education and teaching hospital missions, with aggregate estimated payments to teaching hospitals exceeding $12 billion per year.
-Navigating the complex regulations and requirements pertaining to Medicare GME payments is critical when providers and institutions of higher education partner to establish, operate, or expand residency programs.
+Understanding the complex regulations and requirements pertaining to Medicare GME payments is critical when providers and institutions of higher education partner to establish, operate, or expand residency programs.

 • Represented a large medical school in the restructuring of its affiliation agreements with various teaching hospitals.